musicantoren/TLV_teleoprate/README.md

 # Tehila
 ### signal.launch
 - Start transmit signal from the jetson to the mindware, by starting new_sub.py and mindwars.py.
-- Saves data at "logs" folder with timestamp.
+- Saves data at "logs/jetson_signal" folder with timestamp.
 - Activate with `start`.  and control+C to end